Vortex Effects in Merging Black Holes and Saturons

 Another question is the rigidity of the connection between the spin and vorticity in the two cases.
 For the studied $Q$-ball saturons, the spin implies vorticity.
 This need not necessarily be true for all black holes, especially the black holes of low spin.
 Rather, the correspondence works very well in the limit of maximal entropy~\eqref{eq:maximalspinsat}.

 From this point of view, we expect that a high probability of vorticity exists for black holes of high spin.
-Of course, this by no means excludes the possibility of vortex formation even in black holes of a very low spin, as the total winding number can be zero.
-However, such configurations are likely to be above the ground state and thus unstable, albeit sufficiently long-lived for observational interest.
+Of course, this does not exclude vortex formation even in black holes of a very low spin, as the total winding number can be zero.
+However, such configurations are likely to be above ground state and thus unstable, but sufficiently long-lived for observational interest.

 From the above, we draw the following lesson.
-The universality of saturation suggests that it is important to look for the features of vorticity in black hole mergers, taking the features exhibited by saturons as qualitative guidelines.
+The universality of saturation suggests that it is important to study features of vorticity in black hole mergers, taking the features exhibited by saturons as qualitative guidelines.